nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 You can click on the [Table of Contents](#toc) to get to the information relevant to you.
 To help you with this, there is a [back to table of contents](#toc) link at the end of every major section.

-There will also be links in relevant places to help you navigate the document
+There will also be links in relevant places to help you navigate the document.

 **Conventions Used**